openstack/kolla/doc/quickstart.rst

 Kolla is tested on CentOS, Oracle Linux, RHEL and Ubuntu as both container OS platforms and bare metal deployment targets.

-Fedora: Kolla will not run on Fedora 22 and later will not run as a bare metal deployment target.
+Fedora: Kolla will not run on Fedora 22 and later as a bare metal deployment target.
 These distributions compress kernel modules with the .xz compressed format.
 The guestfs system in the CentOS family of containers cannot read these images because a dependent package supermin in CentOS needs to be updated to add .xz compressed format support.

 Ubuntu: For Ubuntu based systems where Docker is used, do not use AUFS when starting Docker daemon, unless running Ubuntu uses 3.19 kernel or above.